3geek14/Realms/Omnibus.md

 __Uses:__ Unlimited, one at a time

-Having this spell makes it harder to destroy the spellcaster's body.
-The next time the spellcaster's body is destroyed it will take 200 extra blows to successfully destroy their body.
-If struck for only 200 blows, instead of the full 400 blows, the spellcaster must inform the individual(s) destroying their body  that "The job is not yet done."
+Having this spell makes [it harder to destroy the spellcaster's body]{.new}.
+The next time the spellcaster['s body is destroyed]{.new} it will take 200 extra blows to successfully [destroy their body]{.new}.
+If struck for only 200 blows, instead of the full 400 blows, the spellcaster must inform the [individual(s) destroying their body]{.new} that "The job is not yet done."
 A spellcaster can only be under the effect of one Heartiness spell at a time.
-A use is considered to be over whenever the spellcaster receives at least 200 body destroying blows, but is in effect until their body is destroyed or they are raised.
+A use is considered to be over whenever the spellcaster receives at least 200 [body destroying]{.new} blows, but is in effect until either [their body is destroyed]{.new} or they are raised.

 [__Identify__ (1st Circle)]{#identify}